ivangeevo/btwr-core/## Changelog.md

 + Updated the mod to Fabric API 0.116.6, Fabric Loader 0.17.2 & BTWR: Shared Library 0.58

 ## v0.31.1
-+ Reverted the hoe modification code from last update and moved it to an unreleased mod.
++ Reverted the hoe modification code from the last update and moved it to an unreleased mod.
 It was causing some issues with other mods that need to be cleaned up before release and also it's a mode hardcore modification, so I'd like to keep it only in the BTWR modpack.